Francisco Solano López

-Francisco Solano López Carrillo (24 July 1826 – 1 March 1870) was President of Paraguay from 1862 until his death in 1870.
-He was the eldest son of Juana Pabla Carrillo and of President Carlos Antonio López, Francisco's predecessor.
+Francisco Solano López Carrillo (24 July 1827 or 1826 – 1 March 1870) was a Paraguayan statesman, military officer and politician who served as President of Paraguay between 1862 and 1870, of which he served mostly during the Paraguayan War (1864–1870).
+He is the only Paraguayan president to have been killed in action.

-At a very young age he served in the Paraguayan Army fighting against Juan Manuel de Rosas in the sporadic hostilities sustained by Paraguay and Argentina during the Platine Wars.
+At a very young age, he served in the Paraguayan Army fighting against Juan Manuel de Rosas in the sporadic hostilities sustained by Paraguay and Argentina during the Platine Wars.
 After the downfall of Rosas, he became Ambassador of Paraguay, as Minister Plenipotentiary, in several European countries from 1853 to 1855.
-At his return in Asunción, he was appointed Vice-President of the Supreme Government of his father Carlos, and then assumed the presidency when his father died.
+At his return to Asunción, he was appointed Vice-President of the Supreme Government of his father Carlos Antonio López, and then assumed the presidency when his father died.
+He is one of only two Paraguayans to have received the rank of Marshal, along with José Félix Estigarribia.